 Learning outcomesStudents will:

-- be able to identify and solve problems that require the use of vector calculus and differential geometry,
+- be able to understand and solve problems which require the use of differential geometry,

 - know how to use formal mathematical reasoning and write mathematical proofs when necessary,

 - demonstrate ability to cover a topic independently and to present their results in a written report.